Owner Must Ensure Safety Precautions And Warning Signs At Construction Site, Can Be Held Liable For Negligence In Their Absence: MP High Court

 A single judge bench of Justice G.S.
 Ahluwalia of the Madhya Pradesh High Court has delivered an important ruling regarding the criminal liability of a contractor for failing to place warning signs at a construction site, which led to a fatal accident.

-The court held that as the owner of the company, had the duty to ensure all safety precautions, including warning signs.
+The court held that owner of the company had the duty to ensure all safety precautions, including warning signs.
 The negligence in safety measures directly contributing to a fatal accident can constitute a criminal offense under Section 304-A IPC

 The incident occurred during the widening of a culvert, a project undertaken by M/s.
 P.D.
 Agrawal Infrastructure Ltd., which was sublet from TDM Infrastructure Pvt.
 Ltd.

-On the 29th of December, 2006, the Judicial Magistrate First Class, Paten, District Jabalpur, took cognizance of the case against P.D.
-Agrawal under Sections 304/34 of the IPC.
-The FIR, registered under Crime No. 66/2005 at Police Station Katangi, District Jabalpur, accused Agrawal of negligence for not putting warning signs, leading to Charan Singh's accident and subsequent death.
+The Magistrate Court took cognizance against P.D.
+Agrawal under Sections 304/34 of the IPC for alleged negligence in not putting warning signs, leading to Charan Singh's accident and subsequent death.

-Counsel for the applicant argued that the applicant, as the Managing Director of M/s.
-P.D.
-Agrawal Infrastructure Ltd., cannot be vicariously held liable for the company's actions in the absence of specific provisions under the IPC.
-The defense cited several Supreme Court judgments such as Maksud Saiyed Vs. State of Gujarat and Others (2008) 5 SCC 668: Establishing that individual liability for corporate actions requires specific statutory provisions.
+His Counsel argued that as the Managing Director, Agarwal cannot be held vicariously liable for the company's actions in the absence of specific provisions under the IPC.
+The defense cited several Supreme Court judgments such as Maksud Saiyed Vs. State of Gujarat and Others (2008), to argue that individual liability for corporate actions requires specific statutory provisions.

-Further in Sunil Bharti Mittal Vs. Central Bureau of Investigation Emphasizing that a company's senior officials cannot be held liable without evidence of their direct involvement.
-Even in Sharad Kumar Sanghi Vs. Sangita Rane (2015): Reinforcing the principle of distinct corporate liability.
+Further in Sunil Bharti Mittal Vs. Central Bureau of Investigation it was held that a company's senior officials cannot be held liable without evidence of their direct involvement.
+Sharad Kumar Sanghi Vs. Sangita Rane (2015) reinforced the principle of distinct corporate liability.

 The State's counsel opposed the application, referencing the Supreme Court's judgment in Sushil Ansal Vs. State Through Central Bureau of Investigation (2014), which held that company owners could be held accountable for their failure to ensure safety measures.
 The State argued that as the owner of the contractor company, Agrawal had the duty to ensure all safety precautions, including warning signs, were in place.